nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 :-----------------:|:-----------------:|:-----------------:
 ![Docker](media/docker-icon.png)  |![N4A](media/nginx-azure-icon.png) |![K8s](media/kubernetes-icon.png)

 As your team is diligently working towards all applications being developed and tested in Kubernetes, you could really use a process to make the migration from old Legacy Docker VMs to Kubernetes MicroServices easier.
-Wouldn't it be nice if you could test and migrate Live Traffic with NO DOWNTIME?  `(Service Outages and Tickets are a DRAG... ugh!)`
+Wouldn't it be nice if you could test and migrate Live Traffic with NO DOWNTIME?  `(Service Outages and Tickets are a DRAAAAG... ugh!)`

-You will start with the Nginx Cafe Demo, and your Docker VMs, as the current running Version of your application.
+You will start with the Nginx Cafe Demo, and your Docker VMs, as the *current running Version* of your application.

-Also using Cafe Demo, you decide that AKS Cluster1 is your Pre-Production test environment, where final QA checks of software releases are `signed-off` before being rolled out into Production.
+Also using Cafe Demo, you decide that *AKS Cluster1 is your Pre-Production* test environment, where final QA checks of software releases are `signed-off` before being rolled out into Production.

 - As the software QA tests in your pipeline continue to pass, you will incrementally `increase the split ratio to AKS1`, and eventually migrate ALL 100% of your Live Traffic to the AKS1 Cluster - `with NO DOWNTIME, lost packets, connections, or user disruption.` No WAY - it can't be that EASY?
 - Just as importantly, if you do encounter any serious application bugs or even infrastructure problems, you can just as quickly `roll-back` sending 100% of the traffic to the Docker VMs.  *You just might be an NGINXpert HERO.*